 “Why do you want to move the buttons to the left?”

 A good designer can explain the choices they make.

-At the end of the day, design is a rational process.
-A good designer can explain the choices they make.
+A good designer can explain the choices they make, even when discussing the more emotional side of the design.
 The vast majority of the time, a good designer will have an objective reason to back up their decisions.
-They will have a convincing story about the choices they have made.
+They will have a convincing story about the choices they made.